MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-overview.md

 ## Connect to and use Azure resources with client libraries

-The SDK's *client* libraries help you write Python application code to interact with already-provisioned services.
+The SDK's *client* (or "data plane") libraries help you write Python application code to interact with already-provisioned services.
 The SDK provides client libraries only for those services that support a client API.

 For details on working with each client library, see the *README.md* or *README.rst* file located in the library's project folder in the SDK's [GitHub repository](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk).
 You can also find additional code snippets in the [reference documentation](/python/api?view=azure-python) and the [Azure Samples](https://docs.microsoft.com/samples/browse/?languages=python&products=azure).